hs-analysis/MMWrapper/README.md

 # MMWrapper
-This repo is unofficial and completely unassociated with the openmmlab projects Wrapper around the openmmlab framework
+This repo is unofficial and completely unassociated with the openmmlab projects

+It is just a wrapper around the mmdetection and mmsegmentation

 ## Install